- Designed to support eye and body health.

-Made in the USA to FDA Good Manufacturing Practice (GMP) standards and presented in vegetable capsules for maximum absorption
+- Manufactured to FDA Good Manufacturing Practice (GMP) standards

 Oculair Product Information

-Oculair is a potent full-spectrum multiple vitamin/mineral/antioxidant dietary supplement that supports the normal aging process.
-It is designed to support the micronutrient needs of the Generation X and older patient It reflect the most recent peer-reviewed nutrition science.Oculair is Made in the U.S.A in a GMP registered facility.
+Oculair is a potent full-spectrum multiple vitamin/mineral/antioxidant dietary supplement that supports a healthy aging process.
+It's designed to support the micronutrient needs of millenials, generation X and older patients.
+It reflect the most recent peer-reviewed nutrition science.Oculair is Made in the U.S.A in a NSF, GMP registered facility.

-A large number of thought-leading ophthalmologist and optometris
+A large number of thought-leading ophthalmologist and optometrists

 recommend Oculair to their entire patient base, including their AMD